WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 If the coins' anonymity sets are below the specified target after a round is complete, then the coins are requeued automatically for the next round.
 But when the anonymity sets are above the target after a round, then the coins will no longer be registered automatically.
 However, you can manually enqueue them for a new round at any time.

-If you are mixing with a different wallet as destination, like your hardware wallet, then until the anonymity set is reached, the coin goes into your starting wallet again, and with the next round, it is coinjoined directly into your destination wallet.
 :::

 :::details